 The ultimate travel hack

-So while you’re growing positively as a human with good interpersonal skills—or some bullshit like that—you get paid to travel the world!
+So while you’re growing positively as a human with good interpersonal skills—or whatever—you get paid to travel the world!

 Sure, there are a million ways to see the world on a budget.
-Not to disparage credit-card churning or AirBnB-ing for the modern traveler, I felt like I beat the system altogether.
-I was earning money to travel for seven months whereas guests were paying thousands of dollars for just one week.
+Not to disparage credit-card churning or AirBnB-ing for the modern traveler, I feel like I beat the system altogether.
+I earned money to travel the open seas whereas guests paid thousands of dollars for just one week (and then had to pay for drinks on top of it!
+Suckers.)

 Everything was so simple.
 Just me and the fish.
 All I had to do was close my eyes and float away, literally and figuratively.